umee-network/umee/docs/architecture/ADR-002-deposit-assets.md

 - Send coins (both base assets and uTokens) from module account to user account (and vice versa)
 - Mint uTokens
 - Burn uTokens
-- `SendKeeper`: Use BlockedAddr feature to guard against unexpected transfers to module account(s)
+- `SendKeeper`: Use the BlockedAddr feature to guard against unexpected transfers to module account(s)
 - `ViewKeeper`: Read individual account balances

 The [BaseKeeper](https://github.com/cosmos/cosmos-sdk/blob/v0.44.0/x/bank/spec/02_keepers.md) of the Cosmos `x/bank` module comes with the following capabilities:
-> The base keeper provides full-permission access: the ability to arbitrary modify any account's balance and mint or burn coins.
+> The base keeper provides full-permission access: the ability to arbitrarily modify any account's balance and mint or burn coins.

 Note that `BaseKeeper` also has functions which read the total coins of each asset type in circulation on the chain, and can also read individual account balances using its embedded `ViewKeeper`.

 ### Basic Message Types

-For reference, here is the `Bank` module's built in coin transfer message as seen [here](https://docs.cosmos.network/v0.39/basics/app-anatomy.html), which is used when regular users send tokens to one another:
+For reference, here is the `Bank` module's built-in coin transfer message as seen [here](https://docs.cosmos.network/v0.39/basics/app-anatomy.html), which is used when regular users send tokens to one another:
 ```go
 // MsgSend - high level transaction of the coin module
 type MsgSend struct {